not-notAlex/chessbot/README.md

 ### How to Use

 Create or sign into a lichess account.
 Then on the homepage click PLAY WITH A FRIEND.
 Create the challenge with any time control, but make sure you play as white.
 Then search for the user not_not_Bot.
 It should accept the challenge automatically.
 Make sure to close out any games before submitting new challenges.
+View the above youtube link for an example of how to do this.

+### Contributing

+ 1. **Fork** the repo on GitHub
+ 2. **Clone** the project to your own machine
+ 3. **Commit** changes to your own branch
+ 4. **Push** your work back up to your fork
+ 5. Submit a **Pull request** so that we can review your changes

 ### Authors